 Redundancy While on Workers Compensation

-Yes, it is legal for an employer to make an employee redundant after the statutory 6 month period, as long as they have fulfilled necessary obligations and ensure the employee continues to receive their entitlements.
+Yes, an employer may make an employee redundant after the statutory 6-month period, provided they have fulfilled all necessary obligations and ensured the employee continues to receive their entitlements.

 • Comply with all their obligations set out in the finalised injury management plan;

-• Provide suitable work duties, wherever practically reasonable, that are similar to the duties prior to injury
+• Provide suitable work duties, wherever practically reasonable, that are similar to the responsibilities before injury.

-Do Compensation Payments Continue if an Employee is Fired While on WorkCover?
+Do Compensation Payments Continue if an Employee is Terminated While on WorkCover?

-If an injured employee is fired as a result of their injuries or inability to perform normal duties, they will remain eligible for ongoing weekly wage payments from the relevant insurer.
-If an injured worker has been receiving compensation benefits and has been made redundant, workers compensation will continue to be paid if the worker’s doctor certifies they are unfit to carry out pre-injury duties:
+If an injured employee is terminated due to their injuries or inability to perform regular duties, they will remain eligible for ongoing weekly wage payments from the relevant insurer.
+If an injured worker has been receiving compensation benefits and has been made redundant, workers’ compensation will continue to be paid if the worker’s doctor certifies they are unfit to carry out pre-injury duties:

 • If certified unfit to return to work altogether, an employee will continue to receive reasonably necessary medical treatment and weekly benefits in accordance with their entitlement period.